nickmacdonald58/CIS1051-MacDonald/preposal.md

-1)Senior Design data clenser, information interpretation 2)Black jack style game with different strategies, Monte Carlo simulation for strategies 3)2D game(unknown approach as least interested in this idea)
+1)Senior Design data clenser, information interpretation 2)Black jack style game with different strategies, Monte Carlo simulation for strategies 3)2D game(unknown approach as least interested in this idea, pygame style though)

 ## If you plan to collaborate with one or two classmates, what are their names?